12 Organisational Design Principles that Embrace Complexity

 Many organisational design efforts attempt to improve decision making in organisations.
 However often the ideas around decision making can be problematic.
 For example, senior executives think their productivity is decision making.
 They try to make as many decisions as possible but their productivity should come from creating the right conditions for other people to make decisions.
 Distributed decision making and cognition.

 The Product Owner is typically not an effective role as other managers within the system overrule decisions.

 A big challenge today is so many people in senior positions have no experience in the functions of their teams.
 There are many general managers with no experience of how the work works.
 So they can only make decisions based on the centre of a normal distribution.
 So the minute you hit an environment where the distribution isn’t normal anymore they just lost, where some of you grown up in the environment would know what to do.

 Part of the decentralisation of decision making is to re-skill the individuals who need to make decisions in order to increase the adaptive capacity of the organisation for times in which challenges occur

 Caution should be raised around consensus in organisational decision making.
-Consensus can be damaging for situations where novelty and innovation is needed which is often in the face complex situations.
+Consensus can be damaging for situations where novelty and innovation are needed which is often in the face complex situations.

 Principle 7 - Hierarchy is still important

-It is a misconception that Hierarchy in organisations is bad.
+It is a misconception that the Hierarchy in organisations is bad.
 Hierarchy is an important constraint.
 Without a hierarchy there wouldn’t be friction and Mavericks wouldn't emerge.
-Within a crisis hierarchy, chain of command, becomes vital.
+Within a crisis hierarchy, a chain of command becomes vital.